-For example, if a non-constituent company acquires a constituent company, the constituent company's securities may be replaced by the securities of the acquiring company.
-Similarly, if a constituent company merges with a non-constituent company, the merged company may replace the constituent company.
+For example, if a non-index constituent company acquires or merges with a constituent company, the post-event company may replace the constituent company.
 In addition, if a constituent's share class is converted into another share class that is new or currently not in the index, this new share class can be included in the index to replace the current share class.
 However, when an index constituent is distributing rights to acquire a non-index constituent at a subscription price, MSCI does not include the non-index constituent at the time of the event, especially if the post-event information of the new entity is not complete and publicly available.

-Such non-index constituents are generally included in the same size-segment and Value and Growth Indexes as the affected index constituents, since they are considered to be a continuation of the index constituents.
-However, if the difference between the post-event market capitalization of the non-index constituents and the respective index constituents is deemed significant, as discussed in Sub-section: 3.2.3.2, a size-segment review is conducted for the non-index constituents.
-A style review is conducted if the non-index constituents are included to different Size-Segment Indexes from the affected index constituents.
-Thereafter, the non-index constituents are included in the appropriate Size-Segment Indexes by comparing the company's post-event full market capitalization with the Interim Market Size-
+Such non-index constituents are generally included in the same size-segment and, since they are considered to be a continuation of the index constituents.
+However, if the difference between the post-event market capitalization of the non-index constituents and the respective index constituents is deemed significant, a size-segment review is performed and the post-event entity is added to the appropriate size-segment in accordance with the rules applicable to index constituent as discussed in Sub-section 3.2.4.